Gold in the Bible!

 Role In Prophecy

 Amazingly, the prophetic book of Revelation refers to gold no less than twenty-two times!
 It will play a major role in End Time events.
-Seven lampstands made from the metal are referred to three times (1:12, 1:20 and 2:1).
+Seven lampstands made from the metal are referred to three times.
+Additionally Jesus, who revealed the prophecies of the book to the Apostle John, wore a golden breastplate in the vision he gave him.

 Lastly, the final use of gold in the Bible occurs when God creates a new heavens and a new earth.
-He will personally make a New Jerusalem, complete with streets composed of the rare mineral, and lower it from heaven onto a new earth so that he can dwell with mankind forever (Revelation 21).
+He will personally make a New Jerusalem, complete with streets composed of the rare mineral, and lower it from heaven onto a new earth so that he can dwell with mankind forever!

 Recommended Articles